jonelo/jacksum-for-macos/resources/dmg/readme.txt

 How do I install the "Jacksum Finder Integration"?
 --------------------------------------------------
-In order to install Jacksum's primary features to Finder, just double click on the icon to run the installer.
+In order to install Jacksum's primary features to Finder, just double-click on the icon to run the installer.

-The installer requires Mac OS X 10.8 (Mountain Lion) or later.
+The installer requires Mac OS X 10.11 (El Capitan) or later.
-It has been tested up to macOS 11.1 (Big Sur).
+It has been tested up to macOS 13.2 (Ventura).

 The first time you do run the installer you may need to override your GateKeeper settings.
 See also https://support.apple.com/en-us/HT202491